abhishekvats29/Onebox-Email-Aggregator/README.md

 ## Architecture

+- **Language**: TypeScript language has been used for both frontned and backend.
 - **Backend**: Node.js/Express server managing IMAP connections, email fetching, and reply suggestion logic.
 - **Frontend**: React application using React Router for navigation and Bootstrap for styling.
 - **Chatbot**: Frontend component with local reply logic simulating AI suggested replies.